Brand Names: U.S.

 Brand Names: Canada

 - This drug may cause very bad and sometimes deadly heart problems.
-This can happen during treatment or months to years after you get this drug.
+This can happen during care or months to years after you get this drug.
 Sometimes, these heart problems will not go away.
-The chance of heart problems may be raised if you are using other drugs that may cause heart problems or if you have ever had heart problems or radiation to the chest area, or if you have ever had treatment with this drug or other drugs like this one.
+The chance of heart problems may be raised if you are using other drugs that may cause heart problems or if you have ever had heart problems or radiation to the chest area, or if you have ever had this drug or other drugs like this one.
 Ask your doctor if you are not sure if any drugs you take may cause heart problems.
-Your chance of heart problems depends on your dose of this drug and your condition.
+Your chance of heart problems depends on your dose of this drug and your health problem.
 Heart problems may happen even if you do not have any risk factors.
-Call your doctor right away if you have cough, fast or slow heartbeat, a heartbeat that does not feel normal, swelling in the arms or legs, shortness of breath, or sudden weight gain.
+Call your doctor right away if you have cough, fast or slow heartbeat, a heartbeat that does not feel normal, swelling in the arms or legs, shortness of breath, sudden weight gain, or feeling very tired or weak.

 - This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to very bad and sometimes deadly bleeding problems or infections.
 Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.